 Most commonly, you will want to assign a child to a parent relationship, i.e., identify the child as born from the relationship of a father and a mother.
 To do this, make sure that the parents’ relationship is defined (see 2.3.).
 Then click on the child, select on “Make child of”, and select the parents’ relationship from the menu.

-Shortcut: Place the mouse cursor over a person and press CTRL-P, then click on the first parent, then on the second parent.
+Shortcut (Parents): To quickly assign the parents, place the mouse cursor over a person and press CTRL-P; click on the first parent, then on the second parent.

-Shortcut: Place the mouse cursor over a person and press CTRL-P, then click on the single parent, then click again on the single parent.
+Shortcut (Single Parent): To quickly assigne a single parent, place the mouse cursor over a person and press CTRL-P; click on the single parent, then click again on the single parent.

-Note that monozygous twins with different sex are connected by a red line.
+Note that a red line connects monozygous twins with different sexes.

-To split a pair of twins, you can either assign one of the twins to another parent (see 2.4.1-2.4.3), remove the assignment of one of the twins (see 2.4.4.), or click on the person’s symbol and select „Make twin of“ from the menu, followed by selecting „nobody“.
+To split a pair of twins, you can either assign one of the twins to another parent (see 2.4.1. to 2.4.3.), remove the assignment of one of the twins (see 2.4.4.), or click on the person’s symbol and select “Make twin of” from the menu, followed by selecting “nobody”.

 To remove a person from the pedigree, click on the person’s symbol and select “Remove this person” from the menu.
 Note that this removes all relationships to partners of this person as well as all child assignments to these relationships as well as child assignments involving the removed person as a single parent.